Autism spectrum disorder is the diagnostic label given to a broad category of neurodevelopmental disorders.

 Classic Rett syndrome usually affects girls who display typical development for the first few months.
 Then, symptoms start to appear, involving issues with:

 - language and communication

 Eventually, affected children may have repetitive hand movements.
 Other symptoms include:

 - spitting and drooling

 - curvature of the spine

 If you think your child might have symptoms of autism, speak with their pediatrician or a primary care physician.
 They can refer you to the appropriate specialist, such as a:

 - developmental pediatrician

 - psychiatrist or psychologist

-Some people on the spectrum will need a minimum of support services.
-Others will require a lot.
-Either way, early intervention is associated with long-term positive effects on people with autism.
+Some people on the spectrum need minimal support services.
+Others require a lot.
+Either way, early intervention is associated with long-term positive effects.